TruongTanPhatITITIU20140/Project-OOP/README.md

 ### How to play:
 - Go to File -> New Game and choose the difficulty.
 - Use the arrow keys (W, A, S and D) to move the snake around the screen and collect apples and avoid bombs.
-- Each apple worths one point and increases the snake's length by one unit.
+- Each apple worths one point and increases the snake's length by one.
 - Beware: Bombs will decrease your points by one and the snake's length by one.
 - The game will end when the snake moves out of the screen or it touches itself.